 The presence of four or more lesions is almost always limited to patients with diabetes.
 People presenting with shin spots not already diagnosed with diabetes should undergo a further investigation to rule out the possibility of early diabetes.

 Diabetic dermopathy lesions or shin spots are harmless.
 They usually do not require any treatment and tend to go away after a few years, particularly following improved blood glucose control.

 Diabetic bullae, also known as bullosis diabeticorum are blister-like lesions that occur spontaneously on the feet and hands of diabetic patients.
 Although rare, it is a distinct marker for diabetes.
 Diabetic bullae appear to occur more commonly in men than women and between the ages of 17-84 years.
-It is also more common in patients whom have long-standing diabetes or with multiple diabetic complications.
+It is also more common in patients who have long-standing diabetes or multiple diabetic complications.